3 Undeniable Reasons Why You Need Online Anonymity

 1. Identity Protection

-But moreso than that, imagine if you were a celebrity of global recognition.
+But more than that, imagine if you were a celebrity of global recognition.
 It can be tiresome to have paparazzi everywhere and no room for being alone.
-You’d be surprised how many well-known figures use sites like Reddit and 4chan in secret, cherishing that small bit of quiet and privacy.
+You’d be surprised how many well-known figures use sites like Reddit and 4chan in secret.

 As President Barack Obama shared in his interview with Jerry Seinfeld: